City of Playford: 2010 to present

 Mayor Martin Lindsell was defeated in the 2010 local council election by Glenn Docherty, the council's youngest ever mayor.

 The council elected in 2010 started the creation of Playford Health Precinct around the Lyell McEwin Hospital.

 The SCT Logistics Rail Freight Terminal, opened in January 2011 provided for goods and services to be transported by road and rail more efficiently and quickly.
 Playford is to become the logistical and advanced distribution capital of South Australia.

 The A$750 million expansion within the RAAF Base Edinburgh, including facilities for 7th RAR (Mechanized Army Battalion), was largely completed in 2011.

 As of 2010 the council has been involved in discussions regarding expansion of the Elizabeth City Centre (the major shopping precinct in Playford) on to 30-40 ha of land to the west of the train line.

 As of 2011 the Playford council is working with the South Australian Government to release 1000 ha of industrial land in the greater Edinburgh Parks region, with the intention of attracting and supporting 38,000 jobs in the northern part of Adelaide.

 In 2011, Mayor Docherty stated he aimed to make Elizabeth the second central business district of Adelaide.
 He envisaged a movement away from low density commercial and "quarter-acre block" housing to multiple storey mixed use commercial and residential developments in Elizabeth and other central parts of the council area.

+Work has started on the Playford Commercial Hub, which is an 8 story Office and Commercial Tower built by the Pelligra Group.

 In April 2013 the council announced its 2043 Playford Community Vision.

 From 2012 to 2015 the council partnered with the University of Adelaide to launch the Stretton Centre, a physical home in Playford for research into regional innovation.
 Its "anchor tenant" is the Adelaide University's Australian Workplace Innovation & Social Research Centre (WISeR).
 Playford Council was assisted by a A$11.3 million grant from the Australian Government for the research centre.
 The Stretton Centre includes the Stretton Research Centre (occupied by WISeR), the (new) community library, public and private community meeting spaces and the Innovation Design Lab, which is to showcase new innovations and technologies in relevant to the community.

 Docherty was re-elected unopposed to continue as mayor in the 2014 local government elections.